-The human rights issues potentially deriving from private security forces working for Eni, modern slavery included, are assessed by a new risk-model implemented in 2020.
-The assessment allows to identify possible negative impacts and address them: the "Security & Human Rights" action plan was set according to the results of the risk assessment and it included, among other, actions like sampling the supervisory contracts in place in the first 10 Countries resulting from the risk-based model, in order to verify the presence of human rights clauses, and the realization of the training and information workshop on "Security & Human Rights" in Angola.
+The human rights issues potentially deriving from private security forces working for Eni, modern slavery included, are assessed by a risk-model updated in 2021.
+The model considers specific parameters, that are split into two clusters based on "Context elements" and "Eni's presence in the area".
+In the first group there are Security Country Threat parameter and Human Rights Risk parameter (the risk of human rights is a component of the ethical threat).
+Both the Security Country Threat and Human Rights Risk are given by an external provider.
+In this first cluster there is also a new index, named "Security Forces and Human Rights"4, that measures the risk of business complicity in human rights violation committed by private and/or public security forces.
+The index measures the effectiveness of state security forces as well as the involvement of both State and private security forces in human rights violations.
+The assessment allows to identify possible negative impacts and address them: the "Security & Human Rights" action plan is set according to the results of the risk assessment and it includes, among other, actions like sampling the supervisory contracts in place in the first 10 Countries resulting from the risk-based model, in order to verify the presence of human rights clauses, and the realization of the training and information workshop on "Security & Human Rights".
+In 2021, such workshop was held in Mexico.